 What is the 11 Plus Exam?

-For those who are approaching the 11 plus exam for the first time it can feel as though there is a rather confusing landscape of advice and information that surrounds the exams; this isn’t just applicable to the student either, with many parents finding conflicting information and guidance as to how to approach the exams and what the exams may actually entail when preparing their child for the 11 Plus Exam.
-With this in mind, here we demystify the 11 Plus Exams by talking in straightforward and jargon free language to describe what it is that the 11 Plus Exams actually consist of.
+For those who are approaching the 11 plus exam for the first time, it can feel as though there is a somewhat confusing landscape of advice and information that surrounds the exams; this isn’t just applicable to the student either, with many parents finding conflicting information and guidance as to how to approach the exams and what those may entail when preparing their child for the 11 Plus Exam.
+With this in mind, here we demystify the 11 Plus Exams by talking in straightforward and jargon-free language to describe what the 11 Plus Exams consist of.

 The Structure of the 11 Plus Exam